 4) Magnesium sulfate.
 Indications: Torsades de pointes (polymorphic VT with prolonged QT; Figure 3.3-1).
 Magnesium is not likely to be effective in terminating polymorphic VT with a normal QT interval.
 Dosage: 1 to 2 g diluted in 10 mL of 5% glucose IV over 1 to 2 minutes (25-50 mg/kg for children); repeat after 10 to 15 minutes if necessary.

 5) Calcium chloride.
 Indications: Hyperkalemia, hypocalcemia, and overdose of calcium channel blockers.
-There are no data supporting beneficial effects of the use of calcium chloride in other causes of cardiac arrest; in some cases it may be harmful.
-Avoid calcium chloride in patients with suspected digoxin toxicity and severe hyperphosphatemia.
+There are no data supporting beneficial effects of the use of calcium chloride in other causes of cardiac arrest; recent evidence suggests that it may be harmful in out-of-hospital settings in patients with cardiac arrest without an indication for calcium administration.Evidence 2Weak recommendation (downsides likely outweigh benefits, but the balance is close or uncertain; an alternative course of action may be better for some patients).
+Moderate Quality of Evidence> (moderate confidence that we know true effects of the intervention).
+Quality of Evidence lowered due to indirectness.
+Vallentin MF, Granfeldt A, Meilandt C, et al. Effect of Intravenous or Intraosseous Calcium vs Saline on Return of Spontaneous Circulation in Adults With Out-of-Hospital Cardiac Arrest: A Randomized Clinical Trial.
+JAMA.
+2021 Dec 14;326(22):2268-2276. doi: 10.1001/jama.2021.20929.
+PMID: 34847226; PMCID: PMC8634154.
+Avoid calcium chloride in patients with severe hyperphosphatemia.
 Dosage: 10 mL of a 10% CaCl2 solution as an IV bolus (0.2 mL/kg for children); repeat as necessary.

 6) Fibrinolysis should not be used routinely in cardiac arrest.
 You may consider fibrinolytic therapy when the arrest was caused by proven or suspected pulmonary embolism in the absence of absolute contraindications (see Pulmonary Embolism).
 Consider continuation of CPR for 60 to 90 minutes following the administration of a fibrinolytic agent.